pat1st/GoodFudMeter/README.md

 you need to set up a Google Cloud project with access to the Cloud Natural Language API and download the Key file to access it, as described e.g. here:
 <https://m2msupport.net/m2msupport/generate-service-account-key-in-google-cloud-platform-gcp/>
 save it as the Creds.json file (and make sure not to commit it)

+Tried to wrap it in an HTA, but it doesn't work, so you need to run it from the command line.

+See AzureFunction_wwwroot for the Azure Function implementation as a HTTP trigger